 3. Ease of use & efficiency

-Ultimately, chatbots are only useful if they’re easy for customers to use and can offer a more efficient experience compared to speaking directly with an agent.
+Ultimately, customer support chatbots are only useful if they’re easy for customers to use and enable agents to work more effectively.
 Beyond contextual understanding and proactivity, chatbots need to take a customer down a logical and seamless path to resolution — avoiding bottlenecks, delays or the dreaded frustration loop of ‘sorry, I don’t understand, can you rephrase your question?’ over and over again with no escape.
-In terms of efficiency, a good bot should waste as little of the customer’s time as possible by providing pertinent information up front without the customer having to dig around, or it should transfer the customer to an agent if it can’t help.
+In terms of efficiency, a good bot should waste as little of the customer’s time as possible by providing pertinent information upfront without the customer having to dig around, or it should transfer the customer to an agent if it can’t help.

 4. Persona & empathy

 One aspect of chatbots that can make a big impact on the customer experience is their persona and ability to empathize with customers.
 Of course, chatbots are pre-programmed by human beings, so customer service teams need to make sure that they translate the brand voice and tone over to their chatbots in order to create a consistent experience for customers.

 Chatbot personas can range from bland to silly — with some brands employing a mascot as their chatbot, such as an animal.
 Others try to pass their bot off as a real person, which we don’t recommend.
 Likewise, how a chatbot responds to customers can also vary, with some brands opting for witty replies while others prefer drier responses.
 Regardless of the persona and voice a brand chooses for its chatbots, at the very least they should be friendly and employ a helpful and empathetic tone of voice.